FROM ESCALATION BACK TO STRATEGIC GOALS

-How in 2 weeks of work with a team we found the causes of the conflict and made a checklist with steps to eliminate it
+How in 2 weeks we found the causes of the conflict.

 The company operates in the financial markets.
 It was established two years ago based on two affiliated companies.
 The business has seen exponential revenue growth (tenfold in the last year), and the product is in high demand in the market.